Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due

 nationalities and races

 Capitalize nationalities, peoples, races, tribes, etc.: Native American, African American, Caucasian, Chinese; lowercase: black, white, tribe and tribal

 Capitalize both the name of the party and the word party if it is customarily used as part of the organization's proper name: the Republican Party, the Democratic Party.
 Capitalize Communist, Conservative, Democrat, Liberal, Republican, Socialist, etc., when they refer to a specific party or its members.
 Lowercase these words when they refer to political philosophy.

 - Use North Central, Northeast, Northwest, Southeast and Southwest in formal communications

-- Abbreviate regions as: NC Region, NE Region, NW Region, SE Region, SW Region (all caps for the directional references)
+- When appropriate, abbreviate regions as: NC Region, NE Region, NW Region, SE Region, SW Region (all caps for the directional references)

 - Capitalize region when used as a name-proper noun: Southeast Region or SE Region